michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 ## Preface

-The previous section explained how to work with static or relatively slow-changing energy prices.
-However, if you work with spot prices - which typically change hourly - a slightly different approach is required.
+The previous section described how to work with static or slow-changing energy prices.
+However, spot prices—typically updated hourly—require a slightly different approach.

-> This new approach is also suitable for slow-changing prices.
-It may be a smart choice to start with it regardless.
+> This new method also works well for slow-changing prices.
+It may be wise to use it from the start.

-Here is a walk-through for users working with spot prices.
+This guide walks you through handling spot prices.

-Let’s create all objects in a dedicated schema: `ltss_energy_ote`.
-This way, both methods of collecting data can coexist while remaining physically separated.
-OTE refers to the spot prices operator in the Czech Republic, but you can choose any suffix that works for you.
+We'll create all objects in a dedicated schema: `ltss_energy_ote`.
+This allows both data collection methods to coexist while remaining physically separated.
+OTE refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.

-Here is an diagram showing involved components and created objects, and dataflow between them.
+Below is a diagram showing the involved components, created objects, and data flow.

 ```mermaid
 flowchart LR